matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 ## 01: Cloud Computing Foundations

+### Technical discussions

 **The concept of Technical discussion**: use tools or capabilities in the same place where the project lives to communicate, for example, in a Git Repo like GitHub, using markdown file helps to detail a step-by-step process, with code snipped, diagrams, images, and so forth.
 AKA: **Technical notes**.

 **Tools for tech notes**: Gist, Code Snippets.

 **Critical Thinking**: key points:
- - Intellectual Humility: realise that you are NOT Right.
+ - **Intellectual Humility**: realise that you are NOT Right.
- - Courage: fight for what you belive
+ - **Courage**: fight for what you belive
- - Empathy: go inside the mind of other.
+ - **Empathy**: go inside the mind of other.
- - Autonomy: go independently with your own ideas.
+ - **Autonomy**: go independently with your own ideas.
- - Integrity: be fair, be right, be sincere.
+ - **Integrity**: be fair, be right, be sincere.
- - Perseverance: don't give up
+ - **Perseverance**: don't give up
- - Confidence in reason: faith in scientific facts,step-by-step
+ - **Confidence in reason**: faith in scientific facts,step-by-step
- - Fair-mindedness: accept criticism
+ - **Fair-mindedness**: accept criticism

 **Effective Technical Triple Threat**
-Don´t be focus only in one think, but in multiple capabilities (aspects)
+ - <mark style="background: #FFF3A3A6;">Don´t be focus only in one think, but in multiple capabilities (aspects)</mark>

-**Effective Technical Teamwork**
+### Effective Technical Teamwork

-1. Clear, elevating goal.
+1. **Clear, elevating goal**.
 Something that motivate.
-2. Result-driven structure.
+2. **Result-driven** structure.
-3. Competent team-members
+3. **Competent** team-members
-4. Unified commitment (everyone on the same page)
+4. **Unified commitment** (everyone on the same page)
-5. Collaborative climate (share, colab, learn)
+5. **Collaborative climate** (share, colaborate, learn)
-6. Standard of excellence (what is good?)
+6. **Standard of excellence** (what is good?)
-7. External support and recognition
+7. External support and **recognition**
-8. Principled leadership (the leader need character)
+8. **Principled leadership** (the leader need character)

-**Technical Project Management**
+<mark style="background: #FFB86CA6;">Talent is not the most important factor for an effective team.
+It is important to look at all of the factors, not just talent.
+Focus on hiring people who have the right character and who will work well with others.</mark>

+### Technical Project Management

-1. Build a Quarterly schedule (week-by-week), an high level estimation
+- **Weekly cadence:** One of the most important things is to have a weekly cadence of progress checks and demos.
+This helps to keep everyone on track and accountable.
+Build a Quarterly schedule (week-by-week), an high level estimation.
-2. Weekly demo
-3. keep a clean ticket tracking systems, with easy to see TASK.
-Need to be clear to see progress and status (KIS = keep it simple)
+- **Continuous delivery:** Code should always be in a deployable state.
+This means that it is ready to be released at any time.
+- **Automated testing:** Testing should be automated whenever possible.
+This frees up developers to focus on more creative tasks.
+- **Four-hour to three-day tickets:** Break down tasks into small, manageable chunks.
+This makes it easier to track progress and to avoid surprises.
+- **To-do, in progress, and done lists:** Use simple lists to track your progress.
+This will help to avoid meetings that are not necessary.
+- **Don't create a hero-driven process:** Don't rely on a single person to save the day.
+Instead, build a process that is predictable and sustainable.
+- **KaiZen:** Continuously improve your process.
+This will help you to build better projects faster.

+The key takeaway is that effective technical project management is about making small, incremental changes that lead to a predictable outcome.

 <img width="556" alt="goals by week" src="https://user-images.githubusercontent.com/20072974/213302327-fd548e29-740d-472f-a99f-f755b6f8ebd0.png">

-**Project Management Anti-Patterns**
+### Project Management Anti-Patterns

+1. **Hero Driven Development:**
+    - Reliance on a hero who constantly saves the day.
+    - Working nights and weekends, leading to burnout.
-- Hero Driven Development (the superman of the devs)
+    - Indicates a lack of rigor in the development process.
-- Crisis Driven Development (everyday is a crisis)
-- Hippo Driven Development (highest Pay desition person)
-- Heavy Scrum (the lighter the process, the better, don't need to apply everything always)
-- Faith in People vs Faith in Process
+2. **Crisis-Driven Development:**
+    - Relying on crises to drive development.
+    - Continuous firefighting and fixing mistakes.
+    - Results in a chaotic and unsustainable work environment.
+3. **HIPPO Driven Development:**
+    - Decision-making driven by the "Highest-Paid Person's Opinion" (HIPPO).
+    - Random changes based on executive input disrupt development.
+    - Advocates for a more structured and pre-planned decision-making process.
+4. **Heavy Scrum:**
+    - Overreliance on mimicking successful processes.
+    - Mimicking without understanding the underlying principles.
+    - Emphasizes the importance of a lighter, more effective process.
+5. **Faith in People vs. Process:**
+    - Emphasizes the need for both faith in people and an effective process.
+    - Caution against blind trust without incremental progress.
+    - Advocates for a process where results are demonstrated incrementally.

+The overall message encourages a balanced and structured approach to project management, avoiding extreme reliance on individuals, crisis-driven approaches, and overly complex processes.
+Incremental progress and a well-defined process are highlighted as essential components of successful software development.

 ### Introduction to AWS Cloud Development
  - Concept of Makefile (recipe)